petsc/petsc/doc/changes/dev.rst

 .. rubric:: DMPlex:

 - Drop support for MED, i.e. remove ``DMPlexCreateMedFromFile()`` and ``--with-med``
+- Change protototype of ``DMPlexSetSNESLocalFEM()``.
+Now it accepts a single context and a Boolean indicating to use the objective function callback
 - Replace ``DMProjectCoordinates()`` with ``DMSetCoordinateDisc()``
 - Add argument to ``DMPlexCreateCoordinateSpace()``